straubt1/tfe-alternative-worker/examples/global_variables/README.md

 The main advantages of this approach:

-* If the workspace doesn't need the value and doesn't have the Terraform Variable declared, no warning will be shown (much like in Alternative Solution below).
+* If the workspace doesn't need the value and doesn't have the Terraform Variable declared, no warning will be shown (like in Alternative Solution below).
-* Can be used for any Environment Variable (such as provider secrets)
+* Can be used for any Environment Variable (such as provider secrets).

 ## Alternative Solution